abel-hak/2025-project-phase-mobile-tasks/mobile/ecommerce_app/README.md

 A Flutter-based mobile application for managing products, built using Clean Architecture principles and Test-Driven Development (TDD).

-## Architecture Overview
+## Implementation Details

-The application follows Clean Architecture principles with the following layers:
+Detailed breakdown of the implementation:

 ### Domain Layer